Gastric Bypass Surgery

 Is there a gastric bypass revision surgery?

 Yes, there is a gastric bypass revision surgery procedure.
-If your initial gastric bypass is successful and you are able to establish and maintain healthy habits that lead to long-term weight loss, a bariatric revision surgery should not be necessary.
+If your initial gastric bypass is successful and you can establish and maintain healthy habits that lead to long-term weight loss, bariatric revision surgery should not be necessary.

 Gastric Bypass Surgery with Dr. McCalman and Inspire Bariatrics